-B. SPECIAL PROVISIONS:

-- 1. Joint publication of results is encouraged; however, no party will publish any results of joint effort without consulting the other.
+- B. SPECIAL PROVISIONS: - 1.
+Joint publication of results is encouraged; however, no party will publish any results of joint effort without consulting the other.
 This is not to be construed as applying to popular publication of previously published technical matter.
 Publication may be joint or independent as may be agreed upon, always giving due credit to the cooperation of participating Federal Agencies, the Host University, and Partner Institutions, and recognizing within proper limits the rights of individuals doing the work.
 In the case of failure to agree as to the manner of publication or interpretation of results, either party may publish data after due notice (not to exceed 60 days) and submission of the proposed manuscripts to the other.
 In such instances, the party publishing the data will give due credit to the cooperation but assume full responsibility of any statements on which there is a difference of opinion.
 Federal agencies reserve the right to issue a disclaimer if such a disclaimer is determined to be appropriate. - 2.
 The results of any cooperative studies may be used in developing theses in partial fulfillment of requirements for advanced degrees and nothing herein shall delay publication of theses. - 3.
 Individual modifications shall include specific plans for data management, sharing, and archiving, as appropriate.

-ARTICLE XI - DOCUMENTS INCORPORATED BY REFERENCE
+ARTICLE XI.
+DOCUMENTS INCORPORATED BY REFERENCE

-- A. The following are to be incorporated into this agreement: - 1.
-Budget for funds awarded in this agreement (including Application for Federal Assistance, SF424) - 2.
-Californian CESU proposal and addendum - 3.
-DI-2010, Certifications for the Host University regarding debarment, suspension and other responsibility matter, drug-free workplace requirements and lobbying.
+A. The following are to be incorporated into this Agreement:

+1. DI-2010, Certifications for the Host University regarding debarment, suspension and other responsibility matter, drug-free workplace requirements and lobbying.

-ARTICLE XII - ATTACHMENTS
+ARTICLE XII.
+ATTACHMENTS

 - A. The following are attached: - 1.
 ATTACHMENT 1 Financial Status Report, SF 269A - 2.
 ATTACHMENT 2 Request for Advance or Reimbursement, SF 270 - 3.
-ATTACHMENT 3 Federal Cash Transactions Report, SF272

-- 4. ATTACHMENT 4 ACH Payment, SF3881 - 5.
+ATTACHMENT 3 Federal Cash Transactions Report, SF272 - 4.
+ATTACHMENT 4 ACH Payment, SF3881 - 5.
 ATTACHMENT 5 Example Modification Template